Thomas Cochrane, 10th Earl of Dundonald: Return to Royal Navy

-On 22 May 1847, Queen Victoria reappointed him Knight of the Order of the Bath.
+On 22 May 1847 Queen Victoria reappointed him Knight of the Order of the Bath.
 He returned to the Royal Navy, serving as Commander-in-Chief of the North America and West Indies Station from 1848 to 1851.
-During the Crimean War, the government considered him for a command in the Baltic, but decided that there was too high a chance that Lord Dundonald would risk the fleet in a daring attack.
-On 6 November 1854, he was appointed to the honorary office of Rear-Admiral of the United Kingdom, an office that he retained until his death.
+During the Crimean War the government considered him for a command in the Baltic, but decided that there was too high a chance that Lord Dundonald would risk the fleet in a daring attack.
+On 6 November 1854 he was appointed to the honorary office of Rear-Admiral of the United Kingdom, an office that he retained until his death.

-In his final years, Lord Dundonald wrote his autobiography in collaboration with G.B.
+In his final years Lord Dundonald wrote his autobiography in collaboration with G.B.
 Earp.
 He twice had to undergo painful surgery for kidney stones in 1860 with his health deteriorating.
 He died during the second operation on 31 October 1860 in Kensington.

-Dundonald was buried in Westminster Abbey where his grave is in the central part of the nave.
+Dundonald was buried in Westminster Abbey; his grave is in the central part of the nave.
 Each year in May, representatives of the Chilean Navy hold a wreath-laying ceremony at his grave.